 - 3. To select components you want to install, specify the installation path and configure other settings, click Installation parameters.
 The option is meant for experienced users.
-If you want to use default installation settings, go to step 4. - On the first tab, you can specify the components you want to install. - On the second tab, you can change the installation path.

-• The last tab of the window has the enabled Update during installation option to download updates to virus databases and other program components.
-The tab prompts you to create shortcuts to Dr.Web.
+If you want to use default installation settings, go to step 4. - On the first tab, you can specify the components you want to install. - On the second tab, you can change the installation path. - The last tab of the window allows you to enable the Update during installation option to download updates to virus databases and other program components.
+The tab also prompts you to create shortcuts to Dr.Web. - If necessary, specify proxy server parameters.